 F. Cultural Performances

 Cultural performances are intended to expose students to diverse cultures, promoting cultural awareness and understanding.
-With this, students will be nurtured with the importance of appreciating the diversity of the world, fostering tolerance, thinking globally and respecting different cultural backgrounds.
-In addition, the show will connect students with their own cultural identity and heritage while encouraging creativity, artistic expression and interdisciplinary learning.
-The flow activity is as follows:
+Through these performances, students will learn the importance of appreciating global diversity, fostering tolerance, and respecting different cultural backgrounds.
+Additionally, these shows connect students with their own cultural identity and heritage while encouraging creativity, artistic expression, and interdisciplinary learning.
+Challenge outline is as follows:

 The competition is open to groups consisting of more than three individuals.